bpradipt/raksh-oci-hook/README.md

 OCI runtime hook for Raksh to be used with Kata containers.
 This is a pre-start hook which will do the following before actual execution of the container

-- Get secrets inside Kata VM
+- Get secrets inside Kata VM.
+  The decrypted secrets will be under /run/raksh/secrets
-- Decrypt the encrypted configMap and verify with deployed spec
+- Decrypt the encrypted configMap and verify with deployed spec.
-- Decrypt the user secrets and make it available
+- Decrypt the user secrets and make it available.
+  The decrypted user secrets will be available under /etc/raksh/secrets/user/{key1,key2...}

 # Building